 When is parking enforced?

 All parking restrictions and regulations are enforced 24/7.
-Commuter and faculty/staff lots are enforced Monday – Friday 7 a.m. – 6 p.m.
+Resident lot permit requirements are enforced 24/7.
+Commuter and faculty/staff lot permit requirements are enforced Monday – Friday 7 a.m. – 6 p.m.
 Visitor lot pay & display areas are enforced 7 days, 7am-9pm (some campus meters not within visitor lots are enforced M-F, 7 a.m. - 6 p.m.).
 The winter parking ban restricts after-midnight in most lots from midnight to 6 a.m. from Dec.
 1 to April 1.

 Who needs a parking permit?